mjanki/BestAndroidMvvmTemplate/README.md

 * Clean out the resources that you don't want, and replace / modify the `xml` layouts.

 # Final Thoughts
-This is still in **Alpha 1** stage; I have some cleanups to do, and I need to clean up the documentation as well.
+This is still in **Alpha 2** stage.
 Feedback is much appreciated at this stage; if  you think I'm doing something wrong, or if you have a suggestion please let me know.
 Thanks!